Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 !!!note "Some features require Amplitude Recommend"

-    To get cohort IDs or Recommendation IDs, you must have a plan with Recommend.
+    To get cohort IDs or recommendation IDs, you must have a plan with Recommend.

 --8<-- "includes/postman.md"